 - Avulsion, or complete severing from the spinal cord

 - Neurapraxia, or mild to moderate stretching

-- Neuroma, or development of scar tissue on the nerves
+- Neuroma, which is a response to an injury that causes development of scar tissue on the nerves

 - Ruptures, or complete tears in the nerves

 Any of these nerve injuries (or a combination of them) can occur at the same time.
 However, the symptoms may not be apparent immediately.
 There are cases where it is obvious that an injury has occurred, and healthcare providers can take immediate action to diagnose and start treatment.
 Unfortunately, however, sometimes Erb’s palsy is not diagnosed until the child reaches toddler age and it becomes noticeable that milestones are being missed.
 In such cases, treatment is delayed, which can negatively impact how effective treatment is.

 Starting treatment as soon as possible after the injury can go a long way toward overall success.
 With treatment, some children see improvement, or even in rare cases complete recovery.
 The prognosis and long-term effects of nerve injuries can only be estimated on a case-by-case basis.

 Birth injuries are a difficult situation for your entire family.
 There are often many questions about why the injury occurred, if it could have been prevented, and if it was the fault of a particular healthcare provider.
 The answers to these questions often lead to additional questions about whether a lawsuit can be filed, or financial costs recovered.